hpsaturn/alexa-avs-matrix-wiki/Windows.md

     `provisioningMethod`: If you want to use either the Android or iOS sample app, enter companionApp.
 Otherwise, enter companionService.

 2. Save the config.json.
 3. In that same text editor, open `{REFERENCE_IMPLEMENTATION}/samples/javaclient/pom.xml` and locate `{alpn-boot.version}xxx{/alpn-boot.version}`.
 Confirm that the ALPN version matches your JDK version using the table located [here](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html#alpn-versions).
 If the versions match no further action is necessary.
 If the versions do not match, update the `pom.xml` file with the correct ALPN version.
+   **IMPORTANT**: If your JDK version is newer than what's listed in the table, please use the latest ALPN version listed.
 4. Open a command prompt.
 5. Change directories to `{REFERENCE_IMPLEMENTATION}/samples/javaclient`
 6. Run `mvn validate` to ensure the project is correct and that all necessary information is available.